 (h) has or acquires an interest in a business or enterprise, which may conflict or interfere with the proper performance of the duties of a member of the Board; or

-(i) is an office-bearer or employee of any party, movement or organisation of a party-political nature.
+(i) is an office-bearer or employee of any political party registered in terms of the Electoral Commission Act, 1996 (Act 51 of 1996)..

 (2) The Minister must remove a member of the Board from office if such member becomes disqualified in terms of subsection (1).